weareblahs/WSAUtilities/README.md

 # WSAUtilities
 Tools for Windows Subsystem for Android™ that only uses batch scripts and command line-based softwares.
 Was WSAtools once, but not the APK installer on Windows Store.

-GUI launcher coming very soon.
+Offline Installer coming very soon.
+GUI Launcher planned after this.

 # For new users
 Before you do anything with it, remember that **This thing only works with Windows 11 computers**.